 Making sense of these regulations and maximizing your recovery is much easier with support from a Pittsburgh car accident lawyer.
-Whether you want to get the most out of your insurance claim, pursue compensation through a third-party lawsuit, or settle outside of court, a qualified personal injury attorney from Ostroff Injury Law can help.
+Whether you want to get the most out of your insurance claim, pursue compensation through a third-party lawsuit, or settle outside of court, a qualified personal injury attorney from Ostroff Godshall Injury and Accident Lawyers can help.

 Founding Partner Jon Ostroff is known throughout western Pennsylvania for recovering substantial compensation for auto accident victims.
 In one previous case filed in Allegheny County, we won $10 million for a driver struck by a truck after running out of gas on I-79, a major PA interstate.
 Our team of attorneys is ready to help you assess your case and fight for fair compensation on your behalf.

 Under Pennsylvania’s “no-fault” system for car accident claims, your first source of insurance coverage for accident-related medical bills must be your own auto insurance policy.
 If your financial losses exceed your policy limits for your medical coverage, you can file a claim with the at-fault party’s car insurance.

 If you are suffering from further economic or non-economic harm, you can file a lawsuit directly against the negligent party.
 However, you may face certain restrictions on recovery depending on whether you have “full tort” or “limited tort” insurance.